JedBurke/LamyResult/README.md

 ## Name?

 Named after the hololive VTuber Yukihana Lamy.
 I was watching her content while designing the class.
 Thought that maybe naming it in honor of her would give me the motivation to deliver a documented and tested production-ready gem.
 It's now more complicated than initially intended.
 So maybe it wasn't a good idea.

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing